VictoKu1/babylonpiles/CONTRIBUTING.md

 ## Submitting Pull Requests
 - Fork the repo and create your branch from `main`.
 - Ensure your code builds and passes tests in Docker.
+- Test with the access script to ensure data management works correctly.

 ## Reporting Issues
 - Use [GitHub Issues](https://github.com/VictoKu1/babylonpiles/issues) for bugs, feature requests, and questions.